hashicorp/terraform-provider-aws/website/docs/r/fsx_ontap_file_system.html.markdown

 The following arguments are supported:

 * `storage_capacity` - (Optional) The storage capacity (GiB) of the file system.
 Valid values between `1024` and `196608`.
 * `subnet_ids` - (Required) A list of IDs for the subnets that the file system will be accessible from.
-Exactly 2 subnets need to be provided.
+Upto 2 subnets can be provided.
 * `preferred_subnet_id` - (Required) The ID for a subnet.
 A subnet is a range of IP addresses in your virtual private cloud (VPC).
 * `security_group_ids` - (Optional) A list of IDs for the security groups that apply to the specified network interfaces created for file system access.
 These security groups will apply to all network interfaces.
 * `weekly_maintenance_start_time` - (Optional) The preferred start time (in `d:HH:MM` format) to perform weekly maintenance, in the UTC time zone.